jaigt/dotfiles/README.md

   <img src="assets/hero-macos.png" alt="macOS: WezTerm with fastfetch, Claude Code, and Neovim">
 </p>

-A few of my configs, copied out of a private dotfiles repo.
-Nothing here installs itself; each directory is just the files for one tool, to read or borrow from.

 | | |
 | :--- | :--- |
 | [`nvim/`](nvim/) | Hand-rolled Neovim, no framework, plugins via `vim.pack`.
 Every keymap has a `desc`. |